-The Board of Directors held four meetings during Fiscal 2012.
+The Board of Directors held eight meetings during Fiscal 2013.
 The Board of Directors has standing Audit, Compensation and Stock Option, Nominating and Strategic Planning committees.

-The Audit Committee is comprised of four independent members - Messrs.
-Samuel C. Hathorn, Jr. (Chairman), Stanley M. Sheridan (Deputy Chairman), Cecil D. Conlee, and Joseph P. Klock, Jr. The Audit Committee held four meetings during Fiscal 2012.
+The Audit Committee is currently comprised of three independent members - Messrs.
+Samuel C. Hathorn, Jr. (Chairman), Stanley M. Sheridan (Deputy Chairman) and Cecil D. Conlee.
+Prior to his resignation on October 5, 2012 the Audit Committee included Joseph P. Klock, Jr. The Audit Committee held four meetings during Fiscal 2013.
 The principal functions of the Audit Committee are to appoint the independent auditors of the Company and to review with the independent auditors and the Company's internal audit department the scope and results of audits, the internal accounting controls of the Company, audit practices and the professional services furnished by the independent auditors.
 The Company's Board of Directors has determined that Messrs.
-Conlee, Hathorn and Sheridan satisfy the requirements for an audit committee financial expert under the rules and regulations of the Commission.
-The Board of Directors has concluded that the members of the Audit Committee are "independent" as defined in the NASDAQ listing standards.
-The Audit Committee has a charter as required under the NASDAQ listing standards.
-The charter is available on our website at www.nationalbeverage.com under "The Business - Investors - Corporate Governance."
+Conlee, Hathorn and Sheridan satisfy the requirements for an audit committee financial expert under the rules and regulations of the Commission and that each member of the Audit Committee is "independent" as defined in the NASDAQ listing standards.
+The Audit Committee's charter is available on our website at www.nationalbeverage.com under "The Business - Investors - Corporate Governance."

 The current members of the Company's Compensation and Stock Option Committee are Messrs.
-Cecil D. Conlee (Chairman), Joseph G. Caporella (Deputy Chairman), Samuel C. Hathorn, Jr., and Joseph P. Klock, Jr. During Fiscal 2012, the Compensation and Stock Option Committee held two meetings.
+Cecil D. Conlee (Chairman), Samuel C. Hathorn, Jr. (Deputy Chairman) and Stanley M. Sheridan.
+During Fiscal 2013, the Compensation and Stock Option Committee held two meetings.
 The principal functions of the Compensation and Stock Option Committee are to consider, review and approve all compensation arrangements, including base salary, annual incentive awards and stock option grants, for officers and employees of the Company and to administer the Company's employee benefit programs.
 The Compensation and Stock Option Committee does not have a charter.

 The current members of the Company's Nominating Committee are Messrs.
-Nick A. Caporella (Chairman), Joseph P. Klock, Jr. (Deputy Chairman), Samuel C. Hathorn, Jr. and Stanley M. Sheridan.
-During Fiscal 2012, the Nominating Committee held one meeting.
+Nick A. Caporella (Chairman), Samuel C. Hathorn, Jr. (Deputy Chairman) and Stanley M. Sheridan.
+During Fiscal 2013, the Nominating Committee held two meetings.
 The Nominating Committee recommends to the Board of Directors candidates for election to the Board.
 The Nominating Committee considers possible candidates from any source, including shareholders, for nominees for directors.
-In evaluating the qualifications of nominees, the Nominating Committee considers a variety of factors, such as education, work experience, knowledge of the Company and the beverage industry, membership on the Board of Directors of other corporations, civic involvement and diversity.
+In evaluating the qualifications of nominees, the Nominating Committee considers a variety of factors, such as education, work experience, knowledge of the Company and the beverage industry, membership on the board of directors of other corporations, civic involvement and diversity.
 The Nominating Committee does not have a specific policy with respect to diversity on the Board of Directors.
 Recommendations for director candidates, which shall include written materials with respect to the potential candidate, should be sent to Corporate Secretary, National Beverage Corp., P.O.
 Box 16720, Fort Lauderdale, Florida 33318.
 All shareholder nominees for director will be considered by the Nominating Committee in the same manner as any other nominee.
-All recommendations should be accompanied by a complete statement of such person's qualifications (including education, work experience, knowledge of the Company's industry, membership on the Board of Directors of another corporation and civic activity) and an indication of the person's willingness to serve.
+All recommendations should be accompanied by a complete statement of such person's qualifications (including education, work experience, knowledge of the Company's industry, membership on the board of directors of another corporation and civic activity) and an indication of the person's willingness to serve.
 The Nominating Committee does not have a charter.

 The current members of the Company's Strategic Planning Committee are Messrs.
-Nick A. Caporella (Chairman), Cecil D. Conlee and Samuel C. Hathorn, Jr. The Strategic Planning Committee did not meet separately during Fiscal 2012 as the election of Mr. Conlee to the Board in 2009 allowed the advice and consultation of the committee members to be obtained during the regular meetings of the Board.
+Nick A. Caporella (Chairman), Cecil D. Conlee and Samuel C. Hathorn, Jr. The Strategic Planning Committee did not meet separately during Fiscal 2013 as the election of Mr. Conlee to the Board in 2009 allowed the advice and consultation of the committee members to be obtained during the regular meetings of the Board.